 E2 Visa Application Process Guide

-The E2 Treaty Investor visa is aimed at non-US nationals coming to the US to develop and direct operations of an enterprise in which they have invested or are in the process of substantially investing in.
+The E2 Treaty Investor visa is available to non-US nationals coming to the US to develop and direct operations of an enterprise in which they have invested or are in the process of substantially investing in.